GSA/piv-guides/_networkconfig/11_all-agency-piv.md

 ## 3 Trust Stores

-To authenticate these users to your network, you will need to trust their agencies' PIV/CAC Issuers by installing ALL of the Intermediate and Issuing CA certificates in the NT Auth Trust Store.
-The PIV/CAC Issuer certificates can be found in the Authority Information Access (AIA) links given in the [PIV and CAC Issuers List](#piv-and-cac-issuers-list) below.
+To authenticate these users to your network, you will need to trust their agencies' PIV/CAC Issuers by installing ALL of the Intermediate and Root CA certificates in the NTAuth Trust Store.
+The PIV/CAC Issuer certificates can be found in the Authority Information Access (AIA) links given in the [PIV/CAC Issuers List](#piv-and-cac-issuers-list) below.

 * Download the .p7c file, where you will find the PIV/CAC Issuer's public certificate.
-* You can also retrieve and install the Intermediate and Issuing CA certificates in the chain to COMMON using the AIA extensions <!--Links?--->specified in those certificates.<!--"Those certificates" refers to which certificates?-->
+* You need to also retrieve and install the Intermediate and Root CA certificates in the chain to COMMON using the AIA extensions specified in the Issuers' certificates.

-The agency-specific, PIV Issuer certificates can also be found in the [FPKI Crawler](https://fpki-graph.fpki-lab.gov/crawler/){target="_blank"}_ website.
+The PIV/CAC Issuer certificates can also be found in the [FPKI Crawler](https://fpki-graph.fpki-lab.gov/crawler/){target="_blank"}_ website.
 These are listed by agency in the table, _Certificate Files Grouped by Type_.
 Once you locate a specific agency, you can download the certificates and the path to COMMON in .p7b format.
-{target="_blank"}_.

 Import the certificates into the Windows [NTAuth Trust Store](https://piv.idmanagement.gov/networkconfig/trustedroots/){target="_blank"}_.

 ## 4 Account Linking

-When a user authenticates with his/her home-agency PIV/CAC, the credential may not match the account created in the AD user set-up for your agency.
-There are multiple ways to [link that PIV/CAC credential](https://piv.idmanagement.gov/networkconfig/accounts/){target="_blank"} owner to the AD account.<!--Why would it not match the account created in AD user set-up?-->
+When users authenticate with their home-agency PIV/CACs, the credentials may not match the accounts created in the AD user set-up for your agency.
+There are multiple ways to [link that PIV/CAC credential](https://piv.idmanagement.gov/networkconfig/accounts/){target="_blank"} owner to the AD account.

-## PIV Issuers List
+## PIV/CAC Issuers List

-This table contains the information for U.S. Executive Branch Agencies and the Certification Authorities that are used for PIV/CAC credentials.
+Table 1 contains the information for U.S. Executive Branch Agencies and the Certification Authorities that are used for PIV/CAC credentials.
 It contains the links for downloading all the **XXX** number of certificates.

-**Questions:** How many certificates are there?
-This table exists as a machine readable file that can be downloaded here (from this repo) and will be a CSV? or YAML? or JSON?

 Table 1.
 PIV/CAC Issuer's List